Adam-Jimenez/vue2-jsoneditor/README.md

 <template>
     <json-editor ref="editor" />
 </template>

 ```

-After you can access it like this:
+if you need, you can access the editor instance like this:

 ```
 const editor = this.$refs.editor.editor // a little redundant, but it does the trick!